michaeladamek/createDollarAmount/README.md

 # createDollarAmount
-Function to return a number in dollar format
+Function to return a number in dollar format - to become plugin soon...